gcameras/sql-challenge/README.md

    7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
    8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-## Bonus (Optional)
+## SQL Alchemy Bonnus

-Generate a visualization of the data
+Generated a visualization of the data

-1. Import the SQL database into Pandas.
+1. Imported the SQL database into Pandas.

    ```sql
    from sqlalchemy import create_engine